percona/xtradb-cluster-tutorial/doc/04-IST.rst

 	...
 	120810 19:07:43 [Note] WSREP: 1 (node2): State transfer to 0 (node3) complete.

-What port did IST use on node3?
+- What port did IST use on node3?
+- What are the limitations of IST?

 What happens if IST doesn't work
 --------------------------------